-A co-ed day and boarding prep school with reception and nursery, set in 100-acres of 18th century parkland in Lansdown, overlooking north Bath (the views are spectacular).
-There are currently around 360 boys and girls on the roll, aged from nine months (awwwh!) to 11 years.
+An independent day prep school with reception and nursery, for girls and boys aged from nine months (awwwh!) to 11 years, set in 100-acres of 18th century parkland in Lansdown, overlooking north Bath (the views are spectacular).
+There are currently around 468 children on the roll if you include those coming in for sessions and half days in the nursery.
 Surrounded by trees and plenty of green space to run around in, you could be forgiven for thinking you’re deep in the countryside but the school’s just a short stroll from the city centre.

-Part of the Kingswood Foundation along with Kingswood Senior School (further up the hill) founded by famous Methodist John Wesley back in 1748.
+Part of the Kingswood Foundation along with Kingswood Senior School (further up the hill; you can read our review here), founded by famous Methodist John Wesley back in 1748.
 His belief that Christian values were as important as education continues at the school to this day but it’s more about fairness, respect and compassion – you’ll see ‘Be kind, be kind, be kind’ on the walls – rather than hymns and prayers; you don’t have to hold any religious beliefs at all to come here.
-It’s an unpretentious, down-to-earth, happy place, renowned for its pastoral care as well as its academic standards.
+It’s an unpretentious, down-to-earth, happy place, renowned for its pastoral care as well as its high academic standards.

-Along with the 1995 school premises (in their day, award-winning), there’s an array of brand new, cedar-clad, minimalist buildings – very Scandi – set in a little woodland glade.
+Along with the 1995 school premises (in their day, award-winning), there’s an array of cedar-clad, minimalist buildings – very Scandi – set in a little woodland glade.

-These house classrooms for Years 5 and 6, an art room, a large hall and a music room (both with soaring ceilings – the acoustics must be awesome), music practice rooms, a discovery area called The Baines Family Learning Hub (below) and a nursery school.
+These house classrooms for Years 5 and 6, an art room, a large hall and a music room (both with soaring ceilings – the acoustics must be awesome), music practice rooms, an area with a library called The Baines Family Learning Hub (below), and STEM classrooms above.

 Classrooms are large and light-filled (note the floor-to-ceiling windows), creating a blank canvas for whatever will be taking place there.
-Had a peep into the STEAM (science, technology, engineering, robotics and programming) room where the kids had been using vacuum formers to make chocolate moulds (nice).
+STEAM (science, technology, engineering, robotics and programming) is big here.
+A couple of very articulate pupils proudly showed me a recent project – an escape room where they had to find clues to put together a micro bit and solve Scratch codes – as well as some exciting DT projects.
 Other techie stuff like 3D printers, Green screen, Tinker CAD is also at the ready.
 Children as young as two come to the ITC room to start to have fun with coding.

-It’s a little place of calm, with neutral colours, ergonomic furniture made from natural materials, lots of windows at kids’ height.
+The nursery is a little place of calm, with neutral colours, ergonomic furniture made from natural materials, and lots of windows at children’s’ height.

 Each age group has its own dedicated room, some are interconnected, and all have access to their own outdoor space.
 You’ll be delighted to know that children help lay the tables for lunch, clear up any spills, tidy up – and are welcome at my place any time.
 There’s stuff to explore and play with – age appropriate toys, slides water tables, cushions – but not overwhelm.
 Babies have a cosy sleep/quiet room with stars gently sparkling on the ceiling (zzzzzz).

-In the nursery, littlies enjoy free flow activities and sensory play with lots of music, songs, stories, artwork, construction (rockets were the thing the week I visited).
-From three upwards, specialist teachers come in for sessions – literacy/phonics, maths, science, Spanish, ICT – as well as dance, drama, gardening and yoga.
+In the nursery, littlies enjoy free flow activities and sensory play with lots of music, songs, stories, artwork, construction (space was the thing the week I visited).
+From three upwards, specialist teachers come in for sessions – literacy/phonics, maths, science, Spanish and ICT – as well as dance, drama, gardening and yoga.